SoftUni/Programming-Basics-Book-Java-EN/README.md

-# Book "Programming Basics" (with Java)
+# Free Book "Programming Basics with Java"

 > This is work in progress.
 This open-source free book, originally written in Bulgarian, will be translated into English, but this will take a few months (or years).
 Please be patient.
 We will officially announce when the translation is completed.

-**Programming Basics with Java** introduces readers to writing entry-level programming code (working with data, checks, loops, and methods) with the Java language.
+The free book **Programming Basics with Java** introduces readers to writing entry-level programming code (working with data, checks, loops, and methods) with the Java language.

 <a href="#"><img src="/assets/Java-Programming-Basics-Book-Cover.png" alt="Programming Basics with Java Book - Cover" class="readme-book-cover-image"/></a>